Spontaneous emission of a three-level artificial atom in a one-dimensional open waveguide

 \subsection{State detection probabilities}

-Probability amplitudes (\ref{amplitudes}), beside $\alpha(t)$, contain photonic dependence, proportional to real-space coordinate $x$ where photon is presumably located.
-So we can treat square root of those amplitudes as density of probability to find a photon in certain waveguide region.
-To find full probabilities to locate desired system state, one needs to integrate it over entire waveguide.
+Probability amplitudes (\ref{amplitudes}), besides $\alpha(t)$, contain a photonic dependence proportional to the real-space coordinate $x$ where the photon is presumably located.
+So we can treat the square root of those amplitudes as the density of probability to find a photon in a certain waveguide region.
+To find the full probabilities to locate a desired system state, one needs to integrate it over the entire waveguide.
 By doing so, we obtain:

-As one can see from (\ref{prob}), probabilities to detect a certain state of wavefunction (\ref{wavfunc}) are independent on atomic resonant frequencies, and contain only decay rates $\Gamma_1$ and $\Gamma_2$.
-Plots of state-detection probabilities for a few $\Gamma_2/\Gamma_1$ ratios are presented in Fig. \ref{fig2}.
+As one can see from (\ref{prob}), the probabilities to detect a certain state of the wavefunction (\ref{wavfunc}) are independent of the atomic resonant frequencies and contain only the decay rates $\Gamma_1$ and $\Gamma_2$.
+Plots of state-detection probabilities for a few $\Gamma_2/\Gamma_1$ ratios are presented in figure \ref{fig2}.

-The decay of upper level $\left| f \right\rangle$ is not dependent on $\Gamma_1$, i.e. it's stays the same for different $\Gamma_2/\Gamma_1$ ratios since we choose to take $\Gamma_2/\Omega_1 = 0.02$ constant (red solid line if Fig. \ref{fig2}).
-However, it is not true for the decay with an emission of single or two photons in the entire waveguide.
-There are two extreme cases: the decay of upper level is much larger, that of the middle one, $\Gamma_2 / \Gamma_1 \gg 1$, and inverse picture, when $\Gamma_2 / \Gamma_1 \ll 1$.
-For first case, the decay of upper levels is so fast, that transmon after short period of time starts to behave somewhat similar to a regular two-level system, formed by states $\left| e \right\rangle$ and $\left| g \right\rangle$ (see blue and green lines in Fig. \ref{fig2}a).
-For $\Gamma_2/\Gamma_1 \leftarrow \infty$ first-excited state $\left| e \right\rangle$ become metastable.
-In second case decay of upper level $\left| f \right\rangle$ is almost instantly followed by decay of middle level $\left| e \right\rangle$, so, despite the cascaded process of emission, the two photons are produced nearly simultaneously (blue line in Fig. \ref{fig2}d is very close to zero, and green line is close to unity).
+The decay of the upper level $\left| f \right\rangle$ does not depend on $\Gamma_1$, i.e., it stays the same for different $\Gamma_2/\Gamma_1$ ratios since we choose to keep $\Gamma_2/\Omega_1 = 0.02$ constant (red solid line in figure \ref{fig2}).
+However, this is not true for the decay with the emission of a single or two photons in the entire waveguide.
+There are two extreme cases: the decay of the upper level is much faster than that of the middle one, $\Gamma_2 / \Gamma_1 \gg 1$, and the inverse picture, when $\Gamma_2 / \Gamma_1 \ll 1$.
+For the first case, the decay of the upper level is so fast that the transmon, after a short period of time, starts to behave somewhat similarly to a regular two-level system formed by states $\left| e \right\rangle$ and $\left| g \right\rangle$ (see blue and green lines in figure \ref{fig2}(a)).
+In the second case, the decay of the upper level $\left| f \right\rangle$ is almost instantly followed by the decay of the middle level $\left| e \right\rangle$, so, despite the cascaded process of emission, the two photons are produced nearly simultaneously (the blue line in figure \ref{fig2}(d) is very close to zero, and the green line is close to unity).